Skip to main content

 Overview

-This project aims to improve safety at the intersection of Great South Road and Fort Richard Road, which has been identified as a high-risk location under Auckland Transport’s High-Risk Intersections Programme due to its poor crash history involving turning movements and currently features a lack of pedestrian crossing facilities.
+This project aims to improve safety at the intersection of Great South Road and Fort Richard Road.
+This intersection has been identified as a high-risk location due to its poor crash history involving turning movements and current lack of pedestrian crossing facilities.

-The proposal is expected to significantly reduce the likelihood of crashes at the intersection and enhance the safety for all road users.
+The changes are expected to significantly reduce the likelihood of crashes at the intersection and enhance the safety for all road users.

 Project benefits